 What happens if my child needs extra support?

 Our specialist staff give one-to-one targeted support to pupils to help them make progress.
-We also have a specialist dyslexia teacher who provides lessons for some of our pupils and undertakes assessments if necessary.
+We also have specialist dyslexia teachers who provide lessons for some of our pupils and undertake assessments if necessary.

 What are lunches like?

 The children receive a snack at morning breaktime with a drink of milk or water.

 We have a wide range of food on offer at lunchtime freshly prepared by our Chef and his team.
 There is a daily choice of a hot main meal with a hot vegetarian alternative, together with a cold buffet that includes filled baguettes and a wide variety of salads.
 A daily pudding choice is available or plenty of fresh fruit and yoghurts.

 There are many members of staff on duty to help children with their choice of food and to ensure that they eat a balanced meal.
 We always encourage children to try new food.
 Our team is used to catering for all dietary needs.

 What links are there between school and parents?